 Adoptive Parents Turn To Adoption Medicine Clinic For Care, Guidance

-Twelve-year-old Lincoln's smile may be familiar to many of you.
+Thirteen-year-old Lincoln's smile may be familiar to many of you.
 His file has been floating in and out of the shared list tide for several years.
 Although he has been listed under several different names throughout the years what hasn't changed is the deep connection he has forged among the advocates who have met him.
 Lincoln is an EXCEPTIONAL young man with a gifted musicians heart.